 Students as innovators: a digital humanities and GLAM sector collaboration to produce new web-based content through student led projects

 Digital humanities, although now a recognised methodology (or collection of methodologies) across much research, is still a new subject in formal teaching at most universities.
 Many successful courses are embedded within existing disciplines, but teaching it as a topic in and of itself requires a rethinking of the traditional humanities approaches to teaching.
 Digital methods and critical appraisal of digital projects and platforms cannot be productively taught in the abstract (Brier, 2012).
 Learning needs to be anchored to a problem that needs solving, ideally one with real-world application.
 At the Centre for Digital Humanities Research (CDHR), an interdisciplinary cluster within the Research School of Humanities and the Arts at the Australian National University (ANU), we have developed a successful approach to teaching digital humanities that is based around engagement with GLAM institutions.
 Instead of more traditional lecture/seminar classes and essay-based assessments, students engage in constructivist learning through individual or group projects (Bruner, 1961; Piaget, 2001; Nurmikko-Fuller and Hart, 2020).
 In our project courses they are tasked with building prototypes of digital resources that invite public engagement with the collections and ideas of a GLAM (galleries, libraries, archives and museums) sector partner.
-This successful approach engages with cultural institutions not simply as a resource or a topic of study (as is done in museum studies, history, art history, etc) but instead positions them as a public resource and a client.
-It has offered a range of institutions (a museum, archive and library) the opportunity to observe an experimental, creative, and low-budget (but often high quality) approach to project development.
+This successful approach engages with cultural institutions not simply as a resource or a topic of critical study (as is done in museum studies, history, art history, etc) but instead positions them as a public resource and a client.
+Over the past two years we have evaluated the potential for collaboration between students and GLAM with a range of institutions (a museum, archive and library).
+These collaborative teaching projects have offered academics, students and GLAM practitioners the opportunity to develop a range of approaches to experimental, creative, and low-budget (but often high quality) to digital project development.
 Over the past two years most iterations of these courses have resulted in projects that have been picked up and highlighted by the institutions themselves.

 The collaborative project courses offer a shared solution to two distinct problems.
 Our professional experience teaching in Digital Humanities (DH), demonstrated that students, while fascinated by the GLAM and DH crossover space, struggled to evaluate the challenges and affordances of digital resources developed for collection-based research and engagement when studied in the abstract.
 The students were unfamiliar with the realities involved in working with materials from the GLAM sector as they came from diverse academic backgrounds (computer science, linguistics, engineering).
 For our GLAM partners, project deadlines, organisational structures, and, most importantly, budgets constrained innovative work with digitised collections and digital projects (Minney, 2021).
 The following paper will explain the structure and implementation of these courses, the pedagogical approach, the key themes that have emerged, and look in detail at the types of projects that are most successful in this context.
 The students’ projects, and their reflections on the process, offer useful lessons not just for collaborative teaching with GLAM, but for any organisation looking to implement creative, affordable, and accessible digital engagement.